4meta5/notes/Blockchain/Parity/polkadot.md

 * Messages have predictable properties: in-order and eventual receipt

 The **relay chain** negotiates the passing of messages between many other chains.
 It unites them all under a single consensus process; it also unites this hidden state of their message queues under this consensus process.

+* Polkadot: network with a root relay chain which manages advancement and security of various parachains that have their own state machine and can communicate amongst eachother

 > This is also a useful tool for scalability.
 This solution to interoperability plays well with scalability -- we can get things like hierarchical chains and form of sharding, by uniting distinct and heterogeneous state transitions under the same consensus process.